Scalable quantum eraser for superconducting integrated circuits: Effective Hamiltonian and robustness against resilient states

 Since $\Delta_1$ and $\Delta_2$ are functions of the $\omega_{c_1}$ and $\omega_{c_2}$, respectively, they can be adjusted individually.
-Thus, by properly adjusting the frequency of the couplers, we can create different time dependencies on the Hamiltonian of Eq. \eqref{H_eff_I_rewrite_SM}, and, hence, the state $\ket{\Tilde{\Psi}_{\phi}}$ is no longer a dark state for $t>0$.
-Additionally, for perfectly symmetric devices, by tuning the couplers' frequency, we change the effective coupling, which can make the dark state different from $\ket{\Tilde{\Psi}_{\phi}}$.
+Thus, by properly adjusting the frequency of the couplers, we can create different time dependencies on the Hamiltonian of Eq. \eqref{H_eff_I_rewrite_SM}, and, hence, the state $\ket{\tilde{\Psi}_{\phi}}$ is no longer a dark state for $t>0$.
+Additionally, for perfectly symmetric devices, by tuning the couplers' frequency, we change the effective coupling, which can make the dark state different from $\ket{\tilde{\Psi}_{\phi}}$.
 However, once the time dependency is always present for $\omega_{c_1} \neq \omega_{c_2}$, independently of the collective state in the beginning or during the dynamics, the time dependency of the Hamiltonian ensures the resetting.

-For non-chiral devices, i.e., when we do not have perfectly symmetric devices, even though we have $g_{\text{eff}}^{(1)} \neq g_{\text{eff}}^{(2)}$ for the same $\Delta$, different dark states can appear.
+Now, for non-chiral devices, i.e., when we do not have perfectly symmetric devices -- the most common case, even though we have $g_{\mathrm{eff}}^{(1)} \neq g_{\mathrm{eff}}^{(2)}$ (e.g. if we have different $g_{\mathrm{qc}}$'s for the couplings between the working qubits and the couplers) for the same $\Delta$, different dark states will certainly appear.
 However, once again, by exploring the tunable property of the couplers' frequencies, we can create well-known time dependencies that make the existing dark states vary in time and, consequently, be reset.

 In the regime where the effective dynamics break down, i.e., when $|\Delta_n| \sim g_\mathrm{qc}$, we must consider the full original Hamiltonian to explore the potential existence of dark states, paying particular attention to the interaction part $\hat{H}_{\mathrm{qc}}$.
 By calculating the evolution of the state $\ket{\Psi_{\phi}} = \ket{\psi_{\phi}}_{q_{1}q_{2}}\ket{0}_{q_{0}c_{1}c_{2}r}$ through the expression $\hat{H}\ket{\Psi_{\phi}}$, it becomes clear that only the term $\hat{H}_{\mathrm{qc}}\ket{\Psi_{\phi}}$ will be non-zero.
 In fact, this term gives